 If you decide to recruit and hire your own candidates, remember that Mongolia’s Labor Law prohibits discrimination, limitation or privilege based on nationality, wealth, religion, race, sex, and more.
 The country also has a prohibition on asking questions about an employee’s private life, marital status, party membership, religious beliefs, and more if the questions aren’t relevant to employment.

-Mongolia’s Employment Compliance Laws
+Mongolia Employment Laws

 You must hire all employees in Mongolia using an employment contract, either fixed-term or indefinite, per Mongolia’s employment compliance laws.
 Fixed-term contracts can range up to five years and must be written.
 Indefinite term contracts also need to be written in the local language and include everything from compensation to benefits to termination requirements.
 All salary and compensation amounts need to be in Mongolian tugriks.

 Once hired, an employee’s standard hours of work should be eight hours per day and 40 hours per week.
 Employees must have 12 hours of uninterrupted rest between each work day and two full rest days – generally taken on Saturday and Sunday.
-Overtime is generally prohibited, only allowed in special circumstances like national emergencies.

 Onboarding is largely left up to companies, so you can create a process that’s best for your employees and business goals.
 It can help to start by reviewing the employment contract with your employees on their first day or week to make sure there isn’t any confusion or misunderstandings regarding the terms of employment.
 You can also take that time to go over other important company documents whether it’s a code of conduct, a sheet on your company culture, and more.